BryanSky/HackZurich2022_VisualSensing/README.md

 *Challenge:* Develop a concept that assists a fleet manager to better understand and digitally sense the health of the fleet.

 *Hints:*
-- Focus on identifying the right customer problem to solve, rather than jumping straight into the technical solution.​
+- Focus on identifying the right customer problem to solve, rather than jumping straight into the technical solution.
-- Consider similar approaches in other industries, could that work for this topic?​
+- Consider similar approaches in other industries, could that work for this topic?

 ### Downloads